Pain is inevitable. Suffering is optional.

 These words, spoken by the remarkable Sean Stephenson (who knows a thing or two about pain and suffering), have been resonating with me lately.
 We, as humans, are going to experience some kind of pain, but what we do not have to experience is suffering.
 And while some take this pain and learn from it, others let it needlessly linger.

 In this sense, many companies in the cybersecurity industry have clients that depend on them to keep their businesses safe.
-While pain, even in these situations, is inevitable why are so many cybersecurity companies causing their clients to suffer needlessly by offering inferior products that do not fully protect their customers?
+Even in these situations, pain is inevitable.
+But the question is — why are so many cybersecurity companies causing their clients to suffer needlessly by offering inferior products that do not fully protect their customers?

 There are some big reasons for this and unfortunately, they often speak purely to the human condition.
 Fortunately, this issue is easily fixed.
 So, let’s explore why this is and how we can correct it.